 Outdoor assembly areas have been selected to facilitate delivery of emergency services.
 It may be several days before help can arrive, so if possible, bring your own three-day emergency kit and emergency shelter.

-The assembly areas listed below are not specific in terms of boundaries.
+The assembly areas shown on the map are not specific in terms of boundaries.
 You may camp or park in adjacent areas.
 Take care not to block a roadway-leave access for emergency vehicles.